abhimishra01/task-management-app/README.md

 ```
 Frontend will be available on http://localhost:3000
 Backend will be available on http://localhost:3001
+Swagger API Docs will be available on http://localhost:3001/api
 Database will be available on http://localhost:3306

 ```